jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

 - CPU Overhead: Save around 30% CPU overhead per core.
 This is a good sign since it demonstrates less CPU processing power required.

-- Real time monitoring: By activating MQTT server, we can actually see the real-time output reported, making it easily to check the results.

 - Memory: Lower down 70% model size.
 This is great.
 It is one of the most important factor should be considered when deploying to the edge, since the resource allocation is to be controlled.

 As for differences between edge and cloud computing, edge computing is chosen for operations with privacy and low latency concerns.
 On the other hand, cloud computing is more suitable for dealing with big data.
 The choice will differ from different scenario.